RoboticsKnowledgebase/mrsd-software-bootcamp/version-control/git.md

 # Git

+## What is Git?

 Git is a distributed revision control and source code management system with an emphasis on speed.
 Every Git working directory is a full-fledged repository with complete history and full version tracking capabilities, and is not dependent on network access or a central server.
 Git is free software distributed under the terms of the GNU GPLv2.

-Git is primarily a command-line tool but are graphical user interface applications that make it easier to work with, at the cost of hiding the more advanced features.
+Git is primarily a command-line tool but there are simplified graphical user interface applications that make it easier to work with.
 Starting with a GUI client is a great way to mitigate git's steep learning curve.

+## Why do I need Git?

+As a roboticist, you will be working with a lot of code.
+You will be writing code, modifying code, and sharing code with other people.
+You will also be working on multiple projects at the same time.
+Git is a tool that helps you manage all of this code.
+It allows you to keep track of all of the changes that you make to your code, and share your code with other people.
+It also allows you to work on multiple projects at the same time, and it allows you to switch between projects easily.

 ## Git Terminology

 ### Repository

-A repository is a directory that contains your project work which is managed by git.
-Each repository contains a collection of files and directories, as well as the history of changes made to those files and directories.
+A repository is a directory that contains your project files which is managed by git.
+Each repository contains a collection of files and directories along with the history of changes made to those files and directories.
 Repositories can exist locally on your computer or as a remote copy on another computer.
 Repositories can also talk to each other over the internet and sync changes.
 A local git repository behaves exactly like a regular directory in your file system which you can add, remove and edit files in.
 The only difference is that git can keep track of all the changes that happen to the files in that directory.
 You will also notice that a git repository has a hidden directory called `.git` which contains all the information git needs to keep track of the changes to the files in that directory.

 ### Commit